petrosg/pomodoro/README.md

 The initial intention has been to use buttons to set the time but I kept getting the original timer reset so I followed the original approach of the dropdown

+## Where is the docker configuration?
+You can find the docker configuration [`here`](https://gist.github.com/petrosg/a970651bbfa0b77b474e397707c5fd81) The reason they are provided seperately is because I had a hard time deploying this on gigalixir otherwise.

+My folder structure on my local machine looks like this
+|- root/
+| - docker-compose.yml
+| - Dockerfile
+| - pomodoro/
+      ^--------- this is the git repo

 ## Some notes
   * You are welcome to use the docker configuration included in the projects